Value Services Group

 Concrete Compressive Strength Testing: Standards and Procedures

 Concrete compressive strength testing is the most fundamental quality control test performed on concrete specimens.
 It determines the load-bearing capacity of concrete and verifies that it meets design specifications.
 This test is critical for structural integrity and is required on virtually every construction project in Europe and globally.
+Testing results directly influence structural design decisions and verify that proper curing methods have been followed to achieve design performance.

 Why Compressive Strength Testing Matters